AmpersandTarski/RAP/docs/deployment-guide.md

    exit
    ```

    This step may not be possible on Windows.
-If that's the case then skip it.
+If that's the case then try it without "sudo" (or skip it).

 9. For security reasons, set `DISABLE_DB_INSTALL` to `true` in your `.env` file and repeat step 4 to effectuate this change.